Many hikers refuse to enter the wilderness without a hiking GPS. Some hikers use GPS units as supplements to map and compass.

 With support for up to 32GB SD cards and tons of custom mapping features, you’ll be able to use the high-resolution sunlight readable display for accurate navigation in any weather.

-How to Choose a Handheld GPS For Hiking and Geocaching
+How to Choose the Best GPS for Hiking

 - Battery Use